 - Massage your belly.
 Gentle pressure can offer some relief from the pain.

-- Practice stress-reducing techniques, like deep breathing, meditation, or yoga.
-One study found that period pain was twice as common in women who were stressed out than in women with low stress.
+- Practice stress-reducing techniques, like deep breathing, meditation, or yoga. found that period pain was twice as common in women who were stressed out than in women with low stress.
 Stress can also make the cramps you have more severe.

 If lifestyle changes and home remedies aren’t enough to ease your cramps, ask your doctor about trying an over-the-counter pain reliever.
 These include: